 Despite this positive impact, members of the LGBTQ+ community still experience discrimination and judgment, and like most things, it is amplified online.

-Cyber Dive’s monitoring platform will highlight the benefits your child is gaining from their online experience as an LGBTQ+ member while keeping you informed if they experience any type of harassment or bullying.
-Here are a few examples of how our dashboard features would present potential circumstances.
+Cyber Dive’s Aqua One integrated with its monitoring platform will highlight the benefits your child is gaining from their online experience as an LGBTQ+ member while keeping you informed if they experience any type of harassment or bullying.
+For example, you could see that they recently followed influencers in the LGBTQ+ community, that they made a post with the hashtag #nonbinary or that they received a text message teasing them for their sexuality.

 If your child is questioning their gender identity and/or sexual orientation or learning about their newly discovered sense of self, parental guidance and support are crucial.
 They will likely have thousands of questions and while the internet can be a great resource, we believe you can be involved as well.
 Cyber Dive will always present data in an unbiased manner, giving parents factual information so that they can navigate these situations to benefit the emotional and physical wellbeing of their child.